Jared Young Player Props: Cubs vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.

-- Bello gets the start for the Red Sox, his 15th of the season.
-He is 6-5 with a 3.04 ERA and 70 strikeouts in 80 2/3 innings pitched.
+- Crawford gets the start for the Red Sox, his 10th of the season.
+He is 3-4 with a 3.96 ERA and 58 strikeouts in 61 1/3 innings pitched.

-- The right-hander's last appearance came on Wednesday, July 5 against the Texas Rangers, when he threw seven innings, surrendering two earned runs while allowing eight hits.
+- In his most recent outing on Thursday, July 6 against the Texas Rangers, the right-hander tossed four innings, giving up three earned runs while surrendering seven hits.

-- The 24-year-old has an ERA of 3.04, with 7.9 strikeouts per nine innings, in 14 games this season.
-Opponents have a .239 batting average against him.
+- The 27-year-old has amassed an ERA of 3.96, with 8.5 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.